scg-unibe-ch/ese2016-team5/Bug Report for EditAd.md

 ## Bug report

 ### Short description
-It is possible to delete a picture if an ad even you click on "Cancel".
+It is possible to delete a picture of an ad even you click on "Cancel".

 ### Reproduction
 - Go to myRooms